MarkMichon1/BitGlitter-Python/README.md

 + `opencv-python` - Video loading and frame manipulation.
 + `Pillow` - Frame creation and output, as well as loading images and reading pixel values.

-Thanks to Tanmay Mishra for giving me a pre-release version of his upcoming library `filepackager`.
-It has been heavily modified and stripped down to suit this library.
-The code is included with BitGlitter; there is no need to download it.

 **BitGlitter in 60 seconds**

 Even though it comes shipped with a lot of functionality, all you need to use it is `write()` (creates the streams) and